 - We share information that will help us to improve The Access Project, except where doing this is unfair to you.
 This is in accordance with the legal basis of legitimate interests.

 Specifically, we have a legitimate interest in:

-- processing your information when it is essential for us to run The Access Project, for example setting you up as a volunteer and sharing your contact details with your student partner.
+- Processing your information when it is essential for us to run The Access Project, for example setting you up as a volunteer, sending you important volunteering updates/ safeguarding reminders and sharing your contact details with your student partner

 If you don’t want us to use your data for these legitimate interests, please contact firstname.lastname@example.org.